 It’s important to keep in mind that credit scores are flexible and can change often depending on your individual credit activity.

-How to smartly build your credit score with your new credit card
+How to build your credit score with a credit card

 With time and smart decisions, you can improve your credit score and create a healthy financial environment.